Thursday, 1 November 2012

 It is a safe assumption, therefore, that the CQUIN incentives are involved in this.
 It is all about setting in place the organisational machinery to deliver up the required quota - another 'gold standard tool' to deliver quality care!

-to accept their demise would obviate any demands from patients or family that
+Therefore, such a list of those already psychologically prepared to accept their demise would obviate any demands from patients or family that access to these procedures and treatments be offered.
+They will happily die at home.

 The Revisionists

-Care Pathway to reflect the current media interest They still open their
+The NHS Choices website, cited above, has updated the entry for the Liverpool Care Pathway to reflect the current media interest They still open their contribution with the claim that the LCP is -

-"a programme for delivering palliative care to people with a terminal illness."when that is patently untrue.
+when that is patently untrue.
 As we know, the LCP is 'delivered' to anyone deemed to be on their 'last legs', whether or not that is indeed the case, and they are then 'delivered' 'palliative care', whether or not that is indeed appropriate to their circumstance.

 The revisionist continues -